UNITED STATES

 Recently Adopted Accounting Pronouncements

 Note 3.
-License and Collaboration Agreement
+License and Collaboration Agreements

 10

-Upcoming potential development milestones for second-generation compounds include:
+Upcoming potential development and regulatory milestones include:

 ● | $ |